First Year Courses

 During the summer term at the end of their second year in the program, students must prepare a research paper (the "Summer Paper").
 A short outline of its topic and contents must be approved by a faculty member who will act as the summer paper supervisor.
 The deadline for approval is May 31.
 It is the student's responsibility to get a faculty member’s agreement to serve as a summer paper supervisor, something that should be done well before the deadline.
 While not required, the summer paper supervisor would normally be a faculty member who the student wants to be one of his or her thesis supervisors.

-By the fall of the fourth year, students are required to form a Departmental Thesis Committee consisting of three faculty members, one of which is typically the second year paper advisor.
-This committee will help the student settle on a specific thesis topic.
-The student is required to prepare a prospectus of what his/her thesis will consist of highlighting especially the planned job market paper.
+The student is required to prepare a prospectus of what his/her thesis will consist of, highlighting especially the planned job market paper.
 Students are required to defend their thesis prospectus during an oral presentation to the department, which will be scheduled during the month of September.
-Students who are not successful in defending their thesis prospectus in September will not be allowed a second chance in December.
+Students who are not successful in defending their thesis prospectus in September will be allowed a second chance in December.
 Students who fail their thesis prospectus twice will not be allowed to continue in the program.

 The final requirement a student must satisfy is the writing of a doctoral dissertation.
 The dissertation represents a contribution to economic knowledge, and it shows that the student is qualified to perform significant, independent economic research.